pablojotaguardiola/ParseQL-Swift-To-MySQL/README.md

 # ParseQL-Swift
-Easy way to manage your own MySQL Databases directly from Swift.
+Easy way to manage your own MySQL Databases just with Swift.

 ## Installation
 1- Add "ParseQL.swift" to your Xcode project.<br>